 They provide active peer support for young stroke survivors and families and have kindly written the following piece to shed some light on the hidden challenges that some stroke survivors encounter at airports and when flying.
 You’ll also hear from stroke survivors and their experiences of flying after a stroke.

 With that, let’s hand over to Different Strokes to bring your their insight into flying after a stroke.

-It is estimated that 3.5 million people in Britain have been diagnosed with Diabetes, with 10% of adults being Type 1.
-Of the 31,500 children that have been diagnosed, 95.1% of them are also Type 1.
+It is estimated that 4.9 million people in Britain have been diagnosed with diabetes.
+Of the 36,000 children that have been diagnosed, 90% of them are also Type 1.

 When the body is no longer able to produce insulin because the insulin producing cells in the body have been destroyed.
 Read More